Brianracole/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The assigned agent investigates and troubleshoots the issue, logging updates in the ticket to maintain a clear record of all actions taken.
+This simulates working the ticket and documentation in a real world environment.
 </p>
 <br />